zendesk/statsd-logger/README.md

 ## StatsD Logger for Go

-Simple logger for StatsD metrics, adapted from http://lee.hambley.name/2013/01/26/dirt-simple-statsd-server-for-local-development.html to make it easier to debug metrics in development.s
+Simple logger for StatsD metrics, adapted from http://lee.hambley.name/2013/01/26/dirt-simple-statsd-server-for-local-development.html to make it easier to debug metrics in development.

 ## Usage